SlideWave/dinner-and-code-learning/_posts/2016-09-07-Javascript-Projects.md

 ## The Steps

 - You will need three text files for this game, one for the HTML, one for CSS, and one for the actual Javascript.
 If using [jsfiddle](http://jsfiddle.net), three boxes are available to enter in.
+- You will also need to include [JQuery](https://jquery.com) for this project.
+In [jsfiddle](http://jsfiddle.net) under External Resources, enter https://ajax.googleapis.com/ajax/libs/jquery/3.1.1/jquery.min.js under JavaScript/CSS URI and click the + icon.

 ### HTML: